 Strasbourg, 18 June 2019 – The new permanent working group for information technologies set up by CESNI, the European Committee for drawing up standards in the field of inland navigation, began work on 13 and 14 June.
 Representatives of the relevant authorities of the European Union (EU) and Central Commission for the Navigation of the Rhine (CCNR) Member States, the European inland navigation associations, the river police forces, the European Commission, Danube Commission and the CCNR mapped out the work programme for the next three years and set to work implementing it.
 The discussions focused inter alia on integrating the currently independent European RIS (River Information Services) expert groups into CESNI’s processes and structures.
 The working group will submit the proposals developed at this meeting to the Committee, which will decide on them on 15 October this year.

 The Committee passed a resolution in November last year setting up the new permanent working group for information technologies (CESNI/TI) to implement its information technologies work programme.
 This new working group is already the third of its kind benefiting from the valuable experience of the existing working groups on technical requirements (CESNI/PT) and professional qualifications (CESNI/QP).
-CESNI/IT’s principal remit is to develop technical standards in the information technology field, including for RIS, and to promote proper implementation of the standards, both for RIS and in other information technology fields, and to develop guidelines and analyses on information technology standards.
+CESNI/TI’s principal remit is to develop technical standards in the information technology field, including for RIS, and to promote proper implementation of the standards, both for RIS and in other information technology fields, and to develop guidelines and analyses on information technology standards.
 CESNI/TI will in the process put down important markers for digitalisation and automation in inland navigation, thus promoting their sustainable development.

 In addition to RIS-related activities, the work programme developed by CESNI/TI envisages significant contributions to the introduction of electronic documents and other digital inland navigation aids, to security risks posed by information technologies, to automated navigation and to supporting logistical processes.

 CESNI members see major benefits from progressive integrating the existing RIS expert groups (Inland ECDIS (Electronic Chart Display and Information Systems), VTT (Vessel Tracking and Tracing), ERI (Electronic Reporting International) and NtS (Notices to Skippers)) into CESNI’s structure and processes.
-CESNI/IT, in close collaboration with these expert groups, has therefore initially concentrated on developing proposals for just such an integration.
+CESNI/TI, in close collaboration with these expert groups, has therefore initially concentrated on developing proposals for just such an integration.

 As its first “official act”, the working group appointed its Chair and his deputy.
 Mr Nils Braunroth, the relevant adviser in the German Ministry of Transport and Digital Infrastructure and Germany’s CESNI/TI representative will chair the working group for 2019 and 2020, with Mr Brian Vrijaldenhoven, a Rijkswaterstaat official, head of the ERI expert group and Dutch CESNI/TI representative, acting as his deputy.